-The District treats and distributes surface water received from Westlands Water District to parcels within the District and to out-of-agency customers; collects, treats and disposes of wastewater using an on-site District package treatment plant; provides refuse collection via a contract with a private trash hauler, and funds street lighting.
+The District treats and distributes surface water provided by Westlands Water District to parcels within the district and three out-of-agency customers; collects, treats and disposes of wastewater using an on-site District package treatment plant; provides refuse collection via a contract with a private trash hauler and funds street lighting.

-District facilities include a surface water treatment plant, distribution lines, storage facility and backup well and a wastewater collection system, treatment plant and disposal ponds.
+District facilities include two water treatment plants, distribution lines, storage facility and backup well and a wastewater collection system, treatment plant and disposal ponds.